Stories

 Once your application and all supporting components are received, we will evaluate all material, and upon approval, will generate an updated DS-7002 Training Plan to cover the remainder of the program.

-The participant and the phase supervisor will sign this updated form, at which time Cultural Vistas will issue an updated DS-2019, the official document needed for the participant to legally train in the U.S. for the extended program dates.
+Once everything is approved, the participant and the phase supervisor will sign this updated form, at which time Cultural Vistas will issue an updated DS-2019, the official document needed for the participant to legally train in the U.S. for the extended program dates.

 How much does it cost to extend my U.S. exchange program?